Max Auschnitt: Arrest

-Commenting on Max Auschnitt's character in his own diary, Carol surmises: "A Yid is still a Yid, no matter how nice he might be as a man."
+As recounted by Vidran, the regime had been told by Malaxa and by a man at the UDR that Auschnitt and his relatives were using CEPI to move bullion and hard currency out of Romania, since they saw the country as prone to a Nazi takeover.
 Urdăreanu allegedly concluded that Auschnitt had also "clogged" the UDR with Jews and Hungarians, and insisted that this was additional proof of malfeasance.
 Argetoianu additionally reports that both Auschnitt and Kaufmann had by then been involved in insider trading at the Credit Bank, from which they drew a profit of 6 million lei between them.
 Their momentary success was offset by Edgar Auschnitt, who lost 3 million lei playing backgammon against Constantin Cantacuzino.